 Establish policies and requirements for the preparation and certification of education professionals, ensuring that they: 1) Are competent in the professional knowledge and practice for which they are certified.
 2) Have a foundation of skills, knowledge, and attitudes necessary to help students with diverse needs, abilities, cultural experiences, and learning styles meet or exceed the state learning goals.
 3) Are committed to research-based practice and career-long professional development.

 Financial Aid to assist students as they take college courses.
-Considered "free money" for college, but there are typically requirements that students must meet, such as employment in a certain career, the declaration of a specific major, or attaining a 3.0 grade pont average.
-DEL offers reimbursements for initial and annual professional development.
-See the Financial Aid page of this website for more information.
+Considered "free money" for college, but there are typically requirements that students must meet, such as employment in a certain career, the declaration of a specific major, or attaining a 2.0 grade point average.

 Sometimes called "Stafford" or "Direct" loans.
 The federal government loans you money to attend school.
-Student loans much be paid back with interest.
+Student loans must be paid back with interest.

 TBD stands for "to be determined."
 A college class will be offered, but the time and location have not yet been finalized.